 - Ask the family to dance to their favourite music and don’t be afraid to be silly.
 It’s a great way to have a laugh and do some exercise at the same time.

 - If you’re brave enough – cut and colour each other’s hair, or for a less drastic option, give each other a manicure.

 - Set up a regular phone or video chat to keep everyone in touch with other family members, such as siblings living away from home, cousins or grandparents.

 While you may all be physically spending more time in the living room and kitchen, everyone will probably also need to find ways to be own their own throughout the week, mostly within the confines of being at home.

 - Wearing noise-cancelling headphones.

-Naturally, you can be super creative at coming up with ideas to keep yourself and everyone occupied, but you may also face days when you (or someone in your family) is not doing so well as we live with restrictions due to Covid-19.
+Naturally, you can be super creative at coming up with ideas to keep yourself and everyone occupied, but you may also face days when you (or someone in your family) is not doing so well as we live with restrictions.
 That’s pretty normal.

 Inevitably, there will be times when family members or your partner will get on your nerves.
-Perhaps during those moments it would be a good idea to take a few deep breaths and step away from the situation until you have calmed down and feel better.
+During these moments, it’s good idea to take a few deep breaths and step away from the situation until you have calmed down and feel better.

 Try to keep in mind that if everyone in your family is in good health and generally doing well, you’re winning.